-The broker or brokerage firm will most certainly have an experienced and sophisticated securities lawyer defending them.
-It is important that you have an experienced investment fraud & FINRA arbitration attorney who knows the ins and outs of FINRA arbitration on your side protecting your interests and fighting for your rights.
-A lawyer who may be very experienced in other types of civil trial work but who does not have the extensive experience in representing investors against brokerage firms will face a big uphill battle to learn the law in this area and the procedures of FINRA arbitration.
+There are only very few circumstances in which an arbitration award can be challenged as opposed to court cases that may be subject to years of appeals.
+Because it is a faster process, the costs associated with bringing a case are often much lower than court cases.
+The broker or brokerage firm will most certainly have an experienced securities lawyer defending them.
+It is vital that you have an experienced investment fraud arbitration attorney who knows the ins and outs of FINRA arbitration on your side, protecting your interests and fighting for your rights.
+A lawyer who may be very experienced in other types of civil trial work but who does not have extensive experience in representing investors against brokerage firms will face a significant uphill battle to learn the law in this area and the procedures of FINRA arbitration.

 You can learn more about the FINRA arbitration process by exploring our website and if you have a case against your broker or brokerage firm, contact us for a free consultation.
 Whatever you decide, hire an attorney with substantial experience in this area of the law in order to level the playing field in your fight against the securities industry to recover your losses caused by investment misconduct.

 You can also learn more about the difference between FINRA Complaints and FINRA Arbitrations by watching this video from attorney Courtney Werning.